 What is hypopituitarism?

 Hypopituitarism, also called an underactive pituitary gland, is a condition that affects the anterior (front) lobe of the pituitary gland - usually resulting in a partial or complete loss of functioning of that lobe.
 The resulting symptoms depend on which hormones are no longer being produced by the gland.
-Because the pituitary gland affects the other endocrine organs, effects of hypopituitarism may be gradual, or sudden and dramatic.

 In some cases, the production of all of the pituitary hormones decreases or stops, usually due to damage to the entire pituitary gland.
 This condition is called panhypopituitarism.